Sibylla, Queen of Jerusalem: Countess

-Sibylla gave birth to a son, named Baldwin in honour of her brother, in the winter of 1177–78.
-Her mourning period ended in June 1178, and it became appropriate to negotiate a new marriage.
-Baldwin of Ibelin's suit having been rejected, his brother Balian was allowed to marry Queen Maria, stepmother of Sibylla and the King.
-On 1 July 1178, Sibylla began to be associated with her brother in public acts, reminiscent of Melisende's association with her father, King Baldwin II.
+Sibylla gave birth to a son, named Baldwin, in the winter of 1177–78.
+The boy was named after his maternal uncle, indicating that he was to become his heir.
+Her mourning period ended in June 1178, and it became appropriate to negotiate a new marriage for her.
+Baldwin of Ibelin's suit was well known, but rejected; his brother Balian was allowed to marry Sibylla's stepmother, Queen Maria, in late 1177.
+On 1 July 1178, Sibylla began to be associated with her brother in public acts, and he therefore acknowledged her as next in line for the throne.
+This was reminiscent of their grandmother Melisende's association with her father, King Baldwin II.
 Baldwin IV thus confirmed Sibylla's status as his heir presumptive.

-The High Court agreed unanimously that Sibylla should next marry Duke Hugh III of Burgundy.
-The king so desperately needed a brother-in-law that he wrote to the king of France, empowering him to choose an alternative candidate if Hugh refused.
+The High Court agreed unanimously that Sibylla should next marry Duke Hugh III of Burgundy; according to William of Tyre, they said "that we should concede to him in matrimony the lord king's sister, whom first the marquis (of Montferrat) had had, on the same conditions."
+The king so desperately wanted a brother-in-law to take over the kingdom for him that he empowered the king of France to choose an alternative candidate if Hugh refused.
+However, unlike Stephen, Hugh would not become Baldwin IV's direct heir to the throne since Sibylla now had a son.
 Hugh intended to sail to the East in early 1180 and marry Sibylla at Easter.
-A group of crusaders from France, led by Count Henry I of Champagne, Peter I of Courtenay, and Philip of Dreux, arrived in July 1179.
-They failed to prevent the Egyptian ruler Saladin from destroying the crusader fortress of Le Chastellet, but remained in the kingdom in the hopes of assisting at Sibylla and Hugh's coronation the following year.
+A group of crusaders from France, led by Count Henry I of Champagne, Peter I of Courtenay, and Philip of Dreux, arrived in July 1179, but they failed to prevent the Egyptian ruler Saladin from destroying the crusader fortress of Le Chastellet.
+Regardless, they remained in the kingdom in the hopes of assisting at Sibylla and Hugh's coronation the following year.
+However, Hugh never set sail, possibly not wishing to leave his young son, Odo, as his regent in Burgundy.